-Join Gary Hamel for an in-depth discussion in this video Tactics for coming up with your hack, part of Gary Hamel on Busting Bureaucracy.
+Join Gary Hamel for an in-depth discussion in this video Change in action: Microsoft, part of Gary Hamel on Busting Bureaucracy.

 - If you want to innovate anything, you have to start with users, and if we're going to reimagine management, we have to start with the users there too.
 Employees at every level whose lives everyday are effected by the systems and processes that tell them what they can do and what they can't do.
 This really struck me a few years ago when Microsoft missed a very important launch window for an update of Windows called Vista.
 Shortly after they missed that date, there was a web that appeared that said fire the leadership now, that's the leadership of Microsoft.

 And I read that blog, and it was clearly written by somebody inside of the company, and over the next few days it attracted hundreds of comments that put together a very detailed diagnosis of what had gone wrong.
 Product specs that were changed too late in the development process, teams that weren't connecting together, leaders that weren't effective, and as I scan I said, this is a better organizational diagnosis than anything I've ever seen from a consultant or any internal staff group.
 And after just about every comment, somebody said thank goodness there's a place where we can share this.